Introduction

 - Workaround: Run the application on Linux using

-.
+flutter run --release.
 This should work on both x86_64 and arm64.

 - Workaround: Run the application on Linux using